 In the list that follows, look for Reset settings.
 Choose this option, and then confirm to begin the process.
 This will remove most customization — i.e. your pinned tabs, themes, homepage — outside of your accessibility options.

 Firefox" width="214" height="161" />Firefox gives you both a Refresh and Safe Mode option.
 The Refresh option is a good place to start.
 Begin by opening a clean version of

 This will open a new window with many topics to choose from.
 Look for a section of window in the upper right that begins with “Give Firefox a tune up.”
 Underneath, you should see a button that says Refresh Firefox… Click this button to start the process.

 This will restore Firefox’s settings to their default state.
-However, Firefox will try to save as much essential information as possible.
+However,

 Like Edge, Opera doesn’t have the ability to restore to default.
 That said, you can manually do the same thing by deleting all browser data.
 Start by going to the Customize and control Opera button and then pick out the Settings choice (Alt-P).

 In Settings, choose Privacy & Security and select Clear browsing data.